gpuweb/WSL/Spec/source/index.rst

 Parsing
 -------

-In this section we will describe the grammar of WHLSL programs, using the usual BNF metalanguage (`https://en.wikipedia.org/wiki/Backus–Naur_form <https://en.wikipedia.org/wiki/Backus–Naur_form>`_).
+In this section we will describe the grammar of WSL programs, using the usual BNF metalanguage (`https://en.wikipedia.org/wiki/Backus–Naur_form <https://en.wikipedia.org/wiki/Backus–Naur_form>`_).
 We use names starting with an upper case letter to refer to lexical tokens defined in the previous section, and names starting with a lower case letter to refer to non-terminals.
 These are linked (at least in the HTML version of this document).
 We use non-bold text surrounded by quotes for text terminals (keywords, punctuation, etc..).